Department of Communication, Media and Theatre

 M.F.A.
 Acting, Michigan State University

-Leslie has been working as an Artist/Educator in the Midwest Region for over a decade.
-In addition to working on stage and screen and off, she works as a voice over artist, audio book narrator, and amateur photographer.
+Leslie has been working as an Artist/Educator in the Midwest region for over a decade.
+In addition to working on stage and screen and off, she works as a voiceover artist, audio book narrator, and amateur photographer.
 She is a proud member of Actors' Equity.
 Some regional theaters include Williamston Theatre, Tipping Point Theatre, Performance Network Theatre, The Henry Ford Museum, Metropolis Performing Arts, Idle Muse, Dandelion Theatre and Quest Theatre Ensemble.

 Room F 110A